lararr/2024-Creative-Coding-Foundations/Lessons/README.md

 # Lessons

-In this folder are collected all the files organised by lesson date that are available for review and learning.
+All the files seen during the lessons are collected in this folder and are available for review and learning.